Applicants and Participants - Program Services

 - Parents and guardians can notify their child’s school of the child’s participation in the program to provide another layer of protection from anyone asking for names and addresses.

-- Program guidelines that inform the school about the child’s involvement in the program should be added to the child’s student file.
+- Program guidelines that inform the school about the child’s enrollment should be added to the child’s student file.

 - If you have a child or children enrolled in school and Safe at Home, please ensure that the school has a copy of the Student Record Information Letter.

-- Be sure that your assigned P.O.
-Box and four digit ID number is on file with the school office and is used as your mailing address for school mailings.
+- Be sure that your designated mailing address and four-digit Authorization ID number is on file with the school office and is used as your mailing address for school mailings.

-- Please be aware that your actual residence address will be required to verify residency for enrollment purposes and must be provided on your student’s emergency cards.
+- Please be aware that your confidential residence address will be required to verify residency for enrollment purposes and must be provided on your student’s emergency cards.

-- If you or the school staff have any questions that you cannot find on our web site or to request a Student Record Information Letter, please contact our office toll free at (877) 322-5227.
+- If you or the school staff have any questions or need to request a Student Record Information Letter, please contact our office toll free at (877) 322-5227.

 Back To Top

-- A substitute mailing address, (the Safe at Home P.O.
-Box), as well as other benefits that provide additional security are offered to participants to use at their discretion and as part of an overall safety plan.
+- A designated Safe at Home mailing address, as well as other services that provide additional security are offered to participants to use at their discretion and as part of an overall safety plan.

-- First-class mail is sent in strict confidence and forwarded to the participant's confidential California home or mailing address.
+- First-class mail is sent in strict confidence and forwarded daily to the participant's confidential California address, except on weekends and holidays.

 - Mail must be addressed to the participant’s legal name.

-- The participant's assigned four digit ID number must be included on all pieces of mail received.
+- The participant's unique four-digit Authorization ID number must be included on all pieces of mail received.

-- Mail received for parties not currently enrolled in the program or names not on file with safe at home will be returned to the sender.
+- Mail received for parties not currently enrolled in the program or to names not on file will be returned to the sender.

-- Forwarded mail is delayed one to two days as it has to arrive at the Safe at Home P.O.
-Box in Sacramento before it is forwarded to the participant’s confidential address.
+- Forwarded mail is delayed one to two days because it is delivered to the participant's designated mailing address before it is forwarded to the participant’s confidential address.

 - All regular first-class mail, service of process and other certified mail is forwarded with the following exceptions: